ariatemplates/usermanual/src/next/widgets/aria_widgets_lib/timefield.md

 Please keep in mind that "setEnvironment" will override all settings, use "updateEnvironment" to update one property.

+## Error messages customization

+Please refer to the main article concerning default [error messages customization](error_messages_customization).

+Here is the list of error messages that can be customized, with for each:

+- the key to be used in the configuration map
+- its description
+- its hard-coded default value

+Messages:

+- validation
+  - key: `validation`
+  - description: for wrong input's value format, resulting in the impossibility to interpret it for the widget's value
+  - default hard-coded: `"Please enter a valid time format, for example: 1000 or 10:00"`

 ## Sample usage

 The following sample shows how to create and use a TextField widget, packed with number format patterns.